 Assign MNCs to eligible MNC Applicants, taking into consideration both of the optional fields located in section 1.2 of the application form while ensuring that all assignment rules in this Guideline are followed.

-MNC Applicants eligible for multiple MNCs may request that such MNCs be assigned in the next available block of numerically sequential codes (excepting those MNCs reserved or unavailable for assignment, in accordance with this Guideline).
+MNC Applicants eligible for multiple MNCs may request that such MNCs be assigned in the next available block of numerically sequential codes (excepting those MNCs unavailable for assignment, in accordance with this Guideline).
 In situations where numerically sequential codes are requested by MNC Applicants, a separate Form A should be submitted for each MNC requested, along with a cover letter requesting their assignment in a sequential block.

 When assigning an MNC that has been reclaimed or returned, the IMSI Administrator will ensure that the MNC has been aged for no less than 180 days.